 * nutrition and osteoporosis; osteoporosis and childbirth

-* oxytocin/pitocin, inducted labour
+* oxytocin/pitocin, induced labour

 * when was glass first made and how?